satoru-watanabe-aw/phom/README.md

 * original network size
 * target network size

-The first three parameters specifies are same as drawDiagram.ipynb notebook.<BR>
+The first three parameters are the sames in drawDiagram.ipynb notebook.<BR>
 The parameter of the original network size is for specifing the size of original network.<BR>
 The parameter of the target network size is for specifing the target network size for nomalization.<BR>